Dreaming381/Latios-Framework-Documentation/Core/Collection and Managed Struct Components.md

 `IManagedStructComponent` types directly.
 Removing a collection component will invoke `TryDispose()` on the stored collection component.

-When using the direct mode API, the contents of a collection component may or may not be allocated.
-You must check for this in the `TryDispose()` method.

 You can find the add and remove methods on the `LatiosWorldUnmanaged` or `BlackboardEntity`.
 You may also find them as extensions to `EntityManager`, but these extensions require an additional lookup and are consequently less